MicrosoftDocs/dynamics365smb-docs/business-central/bi-how-work-account-schedule.md

 ---
 # Prepare Financial Reporting with Financial Data and Account Categories

-Financial reports give you insight into the financial data stored in your chart of accounts (COA).
-Financial reports analyze figures in general ledger (G/L) accounts, and compare general ledger entries with budget entries.
+The *Financial reporting* feature gives you insight into the financial data stored in your chart of accounts (COA).
+You can setup financial reports to analyze figures in general ledger (G/L) accounts, and compare general ledger entries with budget entries.
 The results display in charts and reports in your Role Center, such as the cash flow chart and income statement and balance sheet reports.

 You access these two reports, for example, with the **Financial Statements** action in the business manager and accountant role centers.